Qualifications : BA, LLB, TEP, University of Otago.

 Peter is a property law specialist, with expertise in agribusiness and rural law.
 Peter has nearly 30 years’ experience practicing law across the agriculture and commercial sectors joining Tompkins Wake as partner in 2009.

-Peter is the current chairperson of Tompkins Wake's Board of Partners and is noted as a recommended lawyer in The Legal 500 for Asia Pacific.
+Peter is the immediate past chairperson of Tompkins Wake's Board of Partners and is noted as a recommended lawyer in The Legal 500 for Asia Pacific.